Which statement best describes the difference between anatomy and... | Channels for Pearson+

 1

 Step 1: Begin by understanding the definitions of anatomy and physiology.
-Anatomy is the study of the structure of the body, including its organs, tissues, and systems.
-Physiology, on the other hand, is the study of how these structures function and interact to sustain life.
+Anatomy is the branch of science concerned with the study of the structure of organisms and their parts, while physiology focuses on the functions and processes of those structures.

-Step 2: Recognize that anatomy focuses on the physical aspects of the body, such as the arrangement, location, and appearance of organs, while physiology examines processes like metabolism, respiration, and circulation.
+Step 2: Recognize that anatomy deals with the physical aspects of the body, such as organs, tissues, and cells, and how they are organized.
+Physiology, on the other hand, examines how these structures work together to sustain life, including processes like respiration, circulation, and digestion.

-Step 4: Evaluate the correct statement provided in the problem: 'Anatomy is the study of body structure, while physiology is the study of body function.'
-This aligns with the definitions and distinctions between the two fields.
+Step 4: Evaluate the second statement, 'Anatomy and physiology are terms that refer to the same scientific discipline.'
+This is incorrect because anatomy and physiology are distinct but complementary fields of study.

-Step 5: Conclude that understanding the difference between anatomy and physiology is essential for studying the human body, as both fields provide unique insights that are interconnected in understanding health and disease.
+Step 5: Confirm the correct answer, 'Anatomy is the study of body structure, while physiology is the study of body function,' as it accurately describes the difference between the two disciplines.

 Related Videos